luigidamico100/luigidamico100/README.md

 👯 Let's collaborate!

-  I am so passioned about everything related to math and machine learning. if you are looking for people to collaborate with for an interesting project contact me!
+  I am so passioned about everything related to math and machine learning.
+If you are looking for people to collaborate with for an interesting project contact me!

 <br/>